jorio/rsrcdump/README.md

 # rsrcdump: Extract & convert Mac resource forks

-Run rsrcdump on an [AppleDouble file](https://en.wikipedia.org/wiki/AppleDouble) and it’ll produce a JSON file with the contents of the [resource fork](https://en.wikipedia.org/wiki/Resource_fork).

-You can also use rsrcdump to [create a resource fork from JSON input](#create), enabling you to edit resource forks on a modern setup without fiddling with ResEdit.

-Additionally, rsrcdump can convert some resource types to formats usable in modern tools:
+rsrcdump converts Classic Mac OS [resource forks](https://en.wikipedia.org/wiki/Resource_fork) to JSON.
+It will also convert some common resource types to formats usable in modern tools:

 | Resource type                      | Converts to                                               |
 |------------------------------------|-----------------------------------------------------------|